By the end of this chapter, you will be able to:

 The Belmont Report (1978) outlined basic ethical principles and applications for research.
-The three major ethical principles are , , and .
+The three major ethical principles are respect for persons, beneficence, and justice.
 When seeking institutional approval for research with human subjects, these three areas are addressed in the application.Once again, most traditional researchers focus on individual factors (e.g., level of self-esteem, mental health issues) when considering these areas, and they would assure that youth in a preventive program have informed consent to be involved in the intervention.
 Community psychologists would also be concerned with ecological factors.
 For instance, let’s consider college students being trained to provide psychiatric ward patients with mentoring and social support.
 If the hospital setting was poorly run and degrading, and provided limited opportunities for skill development to prepare the patients to ultimately return to the community, this mentoring program would be considered ineffective and even unethical.
 If the setting’s abusive features were not addressed, then the intervention would not be able to successfully help patients reintegrate back into the community.

-Professional ethics from the American Psychological Association (2003) also indicate that mental healthcare professionals should have adequate skills and abilities for the roles in which they portray themselves as competent.
+Professional ethics from the American Psychological Association (2003) also indicate that mental health care professionals should have adequate skills and abilities for the roles in which they portray themselves as competent.
 For traditional psychologists, this might involve being knowledgeable about current testing and therapy techniques.
-For community psychologists, who often work with community-based samples of individuals who have been marginalized or who have suffered other systemic disadvantages, it might be more complicated, as these warrant extra care.
+For community psychologists, who often work with community-based samples of individuals who have been marginalized or who have suffered other systemic disadvantages, it might be more complicated, as these populations warrant extra care.
 For example, criminally justice-involved individuals who are exiting prison need more than aptitude tests and one-on-one therapy, as their greatest needs after leaving jail are housing and decent jobs.
 Community psychologists might not be trained to provide housing or jobs; however, this is where collaboration comes into play.
 Community psychologists would partner with community-based organizations which have the skills and competencies to provide ex-offenders opportunities for inexpensive housing and jobs.
 Thus an ecological perspective, as illustrated throughout this book, would focus our efforts on providing resources and changing the environment in order to provide these vulnerable individuals with concrete opportunities to successfully transition back into society.

 Research evidence also informs us as to whether our efforts actually adhere to these ethical standards, and an ineffective prevention program that consumes resources (e.g., time and money) may be considered unethical, as the case study below illustrates.